Football: Di Maria on the mark as PSG turn focus to Real

 Academy product Christopher Nkunku marked his first start of the season with his first goal this term 13 minutes from time to complete a victory that left PSG 14 points clear of defending champions Monaco at the top of Ligue 1.

+"Ahead of a big match and after (league and French Cup wins over) Marseille, I'm very happy because we kept up our level of play," PSG coach Unai Emery said.

+"I want the players to be ready (against Real).
+The players all want to play and that makes the decision tougher for me, but it's better like that."

-With a 3-1 deficit to overcome in the second leg of their last-16 tie against Real on Tuesday, PSG coach Unai Emery refused to risk Cavani while Mbappe stayed in Paris to continue treatment on an ankle injury sustained against Marseille in midweek.
+With a 3-1 deficit to overcome in the second leg of their last-16 tie against Real on Tuesday, Emery refused to risk Cavani while Mbappe stayed in Paris to continue treatment on an ankle injury sustained against Marseille in midweek.

 Marco Verratti was also rested for Saturday's trip, as Di Maria again took full advantage of the opportunity presented to several members of PSG's expensively assembled squad in the wake of Neymar's injury.